THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Monday the 13th was our longest day driving, with about 5 hours from Wellington to Oruanui.
+Monday the 13th was our longest day driving in our entire 5-week road trip, with about 5 hours from Wellington to Oruanui.
 Once again, we had planned on camping but the wind and rain changed our minds, and we booked an Airbnb last minute.
 This one was also on a farm (sheep and cows) but also a clay target shooting range, named Clay Break.
 The range is just off their back porch, with bar tables and a keg, it’s a pretty awesome stag night idea.

 The next morning we got up and started our drive to Matamata.
 We stopped at a beautiful and short walk to the Blue Springs.